ROGERDJQ/RoBERTaABSA/README.md

 | Laptop14     | 85.1  | 82.08 | [args](https://github.com/ROGERDJQ/RoBERTaABSA/blob/main/Train/exps/lap_args)  | [logs](https://github.com/ROGERDJQ/RoBERTaABSA/blob/main/Train/exps/lap_logs)  |
 | Twitter      | 77.46 | 76.87 | [args](https://github.com/ROGERDJQ/RoBERTaABSA/blob/main/Train/exps/twi_args)  | [logs](https://github.com/ROGERDJQ/RoBERTaABSA/blob/main/Train/exps/twi_logs)  |

-It is worth noting that the above results are only from one experiment each rather than averaged runs reported in the paper.
+It is worth noting that above results are only tested by one run rather than averaged runs reported in the paper.

-**To reproduce all experiments in paper:**
+**To reproduce the whole experiment in paper:**

-It includes four steps to reproduce all experiments in our paper:
+It includes four steps to reproduce the whole experiment in our paper:

-1. Fine-tuning  models on ABSA datasets using codes from  `Train` folder, which will save the fine-tuned models after fine-tuning.
+1. Fine-tuning models on ALSC datasets using codes in  `Train` folder, which will save fine-tuned models after fine-tuning.

    ```bash
    python finetune.py --data_dir {/your/dataset_filepath/} --dataset {dataset_name}
    ```

-2. Generate the induced trees using the code from the `Perturbed-Masking` folder, which will output the input datasets for different models.
+2. Generate induced trees using code in `Perturbed-Masking` folder, which will output datasets serving as  input  for different models.

    ```bash
    python generate_matrix.py --model_path bert --data_dir /user/project/dataset/ --dataset Restaurant
    ```

-- `model_path` can be either `bert/roberta/xlmroberta/xlmbert`, or the model path where the fine-tuned model is put.
+- `model_path` can be either `bert/roberta/xlmroberta/xlmbert`, or the model path where the above fine-tuned model is put.

-3. Generate corresponding input data for specific model.
+3. Generate data with different input format corrsponding to specific model.

 - ASGCN Input Data: